Authentication

 There are two types of request that the REST API Supports:

-While OAuth 1.0 supports both types of requests, it is important to note that OAuth 2.0 only support the Signed Requests!
+While OAuth 1.0 supports both types of requests, OAuth 2.0 only support the Signed Requests!

 Signed Requests (Client ID and Token - OAuth 2.0, Consumer Key and Signature - OAuth 1.0)

-All requests to the REST API must be signed (using your pre-assigned Shared Secret).
+All requests to the REST API must be signed (using your Shared Secret).

 Signed and Delegated Requests (Consumer Key and Access Token and Signature - OAuth 1.0 ONLY)

-Most requests to the REST API can be thought of as executing on behalf of an individual user.
-For instance, weights.get_month.v2 returns the recorded weight values for a nominated user and a nominated month, while food_entry.create records an entry in a nominated user's Food Diary.
+Many REST API requests execute on behalf of an individual user.
+For example, weights.get_month.v2 retrieves the recorded weight for a selected user and month, and food_entry.create logs an entry in a user's Food Diary.

-The Profile Management REST API methods provide you with mechanisms for generating unique OAuth access tokens for each user of your site or service and for retrieving the secret for each token so that you can sign these requests on behalf of your users.
-For more information see API methods: profile.create and profile.get_auth.
+The Profile Management REST API methods let you generate unique OAuth access tokens for each user, and retrieve the secret for each token to sign requests on their behalf.
+See the API methods profile.create and profile.get_auth for details.

-In addition to creating profiles for your own users, you can also use the full 3-legged OAuth provided by FatSecret.com to attain an access token for a profile that is directly linked to a user account on FatSecret.com.
-For more information click here.
+Besides creating profiles for your users, you can use FatSecret.com's full 3-legged OAuth to obtain an access token for a profile directly linked to a user account on FatSecret.com.
+Click here for more information.